Van Briggle Pottery

 Van Briggle’s artistic heritage, unique glaze techniques, and dedication to form have made it a hallmark of the American art pottery movement.
 Whether a Van Briggle pottery bowl or a hand-signed Van Briggle vase, each item embodies craftsmanship and emotional resonance, appealing to novice and seasoned collectors alike.

 Classic Van Briggle vases often feature flowing, floral-inspired designs and matte glazes in dreamy tones such as turquoise, mulberry, and Persian rose.
-Unique forms include candleholders, pitchers, Van Briggle tiles, and figural pieces.
+Unique forms include candleholders, pitchers, tiles, and figural pieces.
 These elements make pottery Van Briggle versatile for decorative use and collection displays.

 Due to its delicate matte glaze, Van Briggle art pottery should be cleaned gently with a soft cloth, never scrubbed or soaked.
 Avoid sudden temperature changes, and keep it out of direct sunlight to preserve its luster.
 Display your piece proudly, but mind its placement to protect against chips or scratches.